-Under the 2001 MS4 permit compliance with water quality standards (includes TMDLs) was achieved by implementing the SWMP (referred to as the Stormwater Quality Management Program), a monitoring plan, and meeting certain administrative requirements (e.g., establishing legal authority and having sufficient fiscal resources to implement the program).
+Under the 2001 MS4 Permit compliance with water quality standards (includes TMDLs) was achieved by implementing the SQMP (referred to as the Stormwater Quality Management Program), a monitoring plan, and meeting certain administrative requirements required by federal stormwater regulations, (e.g., establishing legal authority and having sufficient fiscal resources to implement the program).
 Should persistent exceedances of a water quality standard be detected through monitoring, a procedure referred to as the "iterative process" would be triggered.
-This process calls for notifying the Regional Board of the recurring exceedances, reporting BMPs that are being implemented to reduce or eliminate the pollutant causing or contributing to the exceedance, and proposing improved BMPs to accomplish the same end.
+This process calls for notifying the Regional Board of the exceedances, reporting BMPs that are being implemented to reduce or eliminate the pollutant causing or contributing to the exceedance, and proposing improved BMPs to accomplish the same end.
 If this process is followed, then no receiving water limitation violation can arise.

-While the City is subject to several TMDLs and their numeric waste load allocations, it is not required to strictly comply with any of them, with the exception of the trash TMDL, until its IWMP is approved by the Regional Board.
+While the City is subject to several TMDLs and their numeric waste load allocations, it is not required to strictly comply with any of them, with the exception of the trash TMDL, until its I-WMP is approved by the Regional Board.
 As mentioned, compliance is attained by implementing the SWMP in the interim.

-1.7 Concerns with Watershed Management Program (WMP)
+1.7 Concerns with Watershed Management Program (I-WMP)

-Permittees choosing the MS4 permit limits the iterative process (which it also refers to as the adaptive management process) in a manner that is inconsistent with State Board Water Quality Order 99-05, which determines compliance for all MS4 permits issued by all State water boards and with receiving water limitation provisions contained in Part V.A 1-4.
-The WMP limits the iterative process to two iterations and is limited to compliance with "interim" waste load allocations for TMDLs.
-This limitation is in conflict with Part V.A of the current permit, which reads as follows:
+Permittees choosing the MS4 Permit limits the iterative process (which it also refers to as the adaptive management process) in a manner that is inconsistent with State Board Water Quality Order 99-05.
+This precedential order determines compliance for all MS4 Permits issued by all State Water Boards, and with receiving water limitation provisions contained in Part V.A 1-4.
+The I-WMP, however, limits the iterative process to two iterations and only allows compliance with "interim" waste load allocations for TMDLs.
+This limitation, however, is in conflict with Part V.A of the current Permit, which imposes no such limitations, as the following affirms: